olle/high_value_low_risk_toolset/high_value_low_risk_toolset.md

 Styling
 -------

 With the risk of sounding like a broken record - again, my previous statements about core values, leaky abstractions and progressive enhancement apply to styling or CSS too.
-Added to that, I think it we have to recognized that CSS authoring (or development) is very much a practiced craft.
+Added to that, I think we have to recognize that CSS authoring (or development) is very much a practiced craft.
 There are of course specs, but boy let me tell you, did the browsers get them wrong.
 At least they choose to interpret them differently.

 First, please understand that there is a [great][13] [body][14] of [work][15] on the [matter][16], and that CSS also requires [design and structure][17], just as any other part of your application.